Updated September 2020

 MEDC is open to negotiation with a developer.
 MEDC and the city are both careful to tie any incentives to a specific policy objective that is consistent with the stated guiding principles.

 This will be driven by market conditions and land uses as they become defined and refined.
-MEDC and the city hope to reach a development agreement later this year.
+MEDC is aggressively marketing the site for development.